trezor/trezor.js/README-browser.md

 #### Examples

-Example of usage is on `example-browser/` on github.
+Example of usage is on `example-browser/`, `example-node/` and `example-electron-webpack/` on github.

 #### Flow
 trezor.js is annotated with [Flow](https://github.com/facebook/flow) types; if you want to use Flow and use the previous setup, it will use the right types.
 Note that you might have to set up `.flowconfig` to include all the modules and interface files in [our flowconfig](https://github.com/trezor/trezor.js/blob/master/lib/.flowconfig)